MSF-UK/HHOT-Handbook/README.md

 Please note: Kobo works best in Google Chrome, and you may be unable to use it in Internet Explorer or Firefox.

-# Phase 2: Create Your Data Collection Form
+# Phase 2: How to create Your Data Collection Form

 The ODK **‘data collection form’** form provided is a generic survey that can be adapted to the needs of the user.
 The data collection form is currently formatted with general names (eg: Department 1, Facility A), so you will need to edit these to reflect the sites you wish to monitor.